 Human psychology plays a fundamental role in determining the price of your product.

 Consumers are keeping up with the rapid strides in technology.
 It is the growing rise in consumerism that steers the scope of advancements.
-Customers today are well-read, well informed and they always strive to make a conscious decision.
-For every product, there are ten other alternatives available in the market, so how do you assure a customer will choose your product?
+Customers today are well informed and they always strive to make a conscious decisions.
+There are ten other alternatives available in the market for every product, so how do you assure a customer will choose your product?
 Simple, you must ensure that the perceived value of your product is greater than its price.

-A customer should always feel that the price of your product is right and tapping into this segment becomes all the easier when they do not have a reference point, to begin with.
-Before taking a decision, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.
+A customer should always feel that the price of your product is suitable and tapping into this segment becomes all the easier when they do not have a reference point to begin with.
+Before deciding, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.

-So, when determining the pricing strategy you must take into account other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.
+So, when determining the pricing strategy for mobile app, you must consider other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.

 The right pricing strategy should revolve around what the market is willing to pay.
 And to determine that, you must test your product at different price levels and see how the market responds.
 An application has a recurring revenue stream.
-To stay competitive you need to tap on new functionality and offer regular updates.
-So it is essential to holistically view the recurring revenue model and not worry about the revenue per price point.
+You need to tap on new functionality and offer regular updates to stay competitive.
+So it is essential to holistically view the recurring revenue model and not worry about the per price point.

-More often than not, mobile app developers offer a product for free to garner a huge user base and generate revenue from advertisements.
-But later on, when you offer an upgraded product for a certain price you had already devalued the product and can’t really sell it for more because the perceived value is low.
+More often than not, mobile app developers offer a product for free to garner a considerable user base and generate revenue from advertisements.
+But later on, when you offer an upgraded product for a specific price, you have already devalued the product and can’t sell it for more because the perceived value is low.